khuong-git/Data-Analysis/Excel/README.md

-In this folder, I put all Excel documents which I practiced on using Excel for Data Analysis.
+In this folder, I put all documents which I used to learn Excel for Data Analysis.